nicklaslind/shortcuts/readme.md

 I made this shortcut when I needed to count every instance of speech communication between two participants in a research study.

 Every tab on the button simply increments the counter number and saves it in Health app – yes, the Health app! – for automatic sync.

+4. [Diary saved in Notes app](https://www.icloud.com/shortcuts/da868175766a45e499eefe48cbcd3a72
+ "Diary saved in Notes app")

+I write some everyday experiences down in a diary.
+Every entry is saved on a new line in Notes app with date stamp.